Frequently Asked Questions

 15. Forex card encashment/surrendering charges?

-Yes for encashment or selling foreign currency, there will be a GST and transaction charge which varies according to different money changer.
+Depending on the money changer you have chosen, the Forex card encashment charges may be Zero or start from Rs.
+100 + GST.
+Yes for encashment or selling foreign currency, there will be a GST and encashment charge which varies according to your forex card.

 16. How much foreign currency can be bought by using cash payment?